postgrespro/pg_pathman/README.md

 ```plpgsql
 set_enable_parent(relation REGCLASS, value BOOLEAN)
 ```
 Include/exclude parent table into/from query plan.
 In original PostgreSQL planner parent table is always included into query plan even if it's empty which can lead to additional overhead.
 You can use `disable_parent()` if you are never going to use parent table as a storage.
-Default value depends on the `partition_data` parameter that was specified during initial partitioning in `create_range_partitions()` or `create_partitions_from_range()` functions.
+Default value depends on the `partition_data` parameter that was specified during initial partitioning in `create_range_partitions()` function.
 If the `partition_data` parameter was `true` then all data have already been migrated to partitions and parent table disabled.
 Otherwise it is enabled.

 ```plpgsql
 set_auto(relation REGCLASS, value BOOLEAN)